pawelad/pymonzo/README.md

 [docs][monzo docs inroduction]:
 > The Monzo API is under active development.
 Breaking changes should be expected.

-I want to implement all API functionality as soon as it comes out of beta and stabilizes.
+I plan to implement all API functionality as soon as it comes out of beta and stabilizes.

 The major addition I do want to add before that is better authentication